-The application period is underway for the computerized drawing system to be used for the Tennessee Wildlife Resources Agency’s selected 2018-19 Wildlife Management Area waterfowl hunts and the statewide sandhill crane hunting season.
+The application period begins Sept.
+4 for the computerized drawing system to be used for the Tennessee Wildlife Resources Agency’s selected 2019-20 Wildlife Management Area waterfowl hunts and the statewide sandhill crane hunting season.
 The application period for both will continue until midnight (CDT) Sept.
-26.
+25.

 The WMAs available for this year’s hunts are Bogota, Gooch Unit E, White Oak-Lebanon Pond, Meeman-Shelby Forest, Thorny Cypress in West Tennessee and Candies Creek, Johnson Bottoms, Rogers Creek, and Yellow Creek units on Chickamauga WMA in East Tennessee.